 I strongly believe in taking an approach that will consider the individual pet in front of me and his or her special circumstances.
 I do not believe in taking the same approach straight across the board in a robotic manner.

 Therefore, the euthanasia process may differ from individual to individual.
 It is my role to make this process as painless and stress free as possible, but there are conditions that may make this a challenge.
-In most cases, it is less stressful to simply have the IV catheter placed without any pre-medications.
+In a lot of cases, for dogs, particularly larger breeds and calm dogs, it is less stressful to simply have the IV catheter placed without any pre-medications.
 The only discomfort the IV catheter placement will usually cause is simply a little prick.
 It usually takes only a few seconds.

 However, there are factors that may make the placement of the IV catheter more challenging and more difficult for the pet.
 Therefore, in some cases, the use of a sedative may make things easier on your pet.
 With the use of the heavy sedative, your pet will be, for all intents and purposes, unconscious and out of pain, although he or she may not loose blinking reflexes and may have an occasional swallow.

 The advantage of the pre-euthanasia injection is that it requires minimal restraint and very little time to administer the injection under the skin and that the rest of the procedure, including the placement of the IV catheter, will be done with the pet practically out of consciousness.